 Snow covered fields in Solang

-Solang is situated 13 km ahead of Manali at an elevation of 8,400 feet.
+Solang is situated 13 km ahead of Manali at an elevation of 8,400 feet (2,560 m).
 The altitude attracts a generous amount of snowfall every year.
 The distance from Manali makes it a good destination to stay at (instead of Manali), on any given day.

-Both Kothi and Solang are a part of Kullu valley – which is well connected to all the neighboring states of Himachal and Delhi, via a good network of roads.
+Both Kothi and Solang are a part of Kullu valley, which is well connected to all the neighboring states of Himachal and Delhi, via a good network of roads.
 While coming from Delhi, board an overnight bus to Manali.
-Both State transport and private bus operators run regular buses on this route.
-Comfortable luxury Volvos ply from different boarding points in Delhi, viz, Majnu ka Tila, ISBT, Ramakrishna Ashram Marg.
+Both HRTC (State transport) and private bus operators run regular buses on this route.
+Comfortable luxury Volvos ply from different boarding points in Delhi, viz, Majnu ka Tila, ISBT Kashmere Gate, Ramakrishna Ashram Marg.

-Self-drive to either of the destinations from Delhi is also feasible.
-It will be a drive of 540- 560 km / 13 hr from Delhi and roads are in good shape.
+Self-drive to either destination from Delhi is also feasible.
+It will be a drive of 540-560 km taking about 12-14 hours, and the roads are in good shape via Chandigarh – Mandi – Kullu route.

 Drive from Solang to Kothi

-Bhuntar (Kullu) airport (almost 64 km away) is connected to Chandigarh and Delhi by regular flights.
+Bhuntar (Kullu-Manali) airport is about 64 km away and is connected to Delhi and Chandigarh by regular flights.
 People traveling from other cities will have to opt for a connecting flight to either of these airports.
 Most of the flights from Delhi have a layover at Chandigarh.
+From Bhuntar, taxis to Manali cost Rs 1,500-2,000 and the drive takes about 1.5 hours.

-The nearest broad gauge railway station is Chandigarh (313 km/ 9 hours away).
+The nearest broad gauge railway station is Chandigarh (313 km, about 9 hours away).
 From here, you can either board a bus (6-7 hours) till Manali or hire a taxi till Solang/Kothi.

-Best Time to visit Solang Valley and Kothi
+When Is the Best Time to Visit Solang Valley and Kothi?

 Solang valley and Kothi in winters

-Kothi is more of a picturesque Himalayan village which will charm you with the view of majestic and snowy mountains, rivers, and forests.
-The place is too inviting for a leisure stay, aimless walks, and some planned treks.
-In addition to all this, you can do paragliding here as well.
+Solang has developed into the adventure sports hub of Himachal Pradesh, and rightly so.
+Because the quality and number of mountain-sports offered here are quite good.
+Kothi, on the other hand, is more of a picturesque Himalayan village which will charm you with the view of majestic and snowy mountains, rivers, and forests.
+The place is ideal for a leisure stay, aimless walks, and some planned treks.

 Thick Snow envelops Kothi during December - January